 About the Author: Allen L Roland is a Freelance Alternative Press Online columnist.
 He is also a practicing psychotherapist, author and lecturer who also shares a daily political and social commentary on his web site at AllenRoland.com.
 He also guest hosts a Truthtalk, a national radio show that airs monthly.
 He is available for comments, interviews, speaking engagements and private consultations via email at [email protected].

-Posted by Allen L Roland, PhD on March 28, 2013, With 4197 Reads Filed under History, Life, Of Interest, Religion.
+Posted by Allen L Roland, PhD on March 28, 2013, With 4208 Reads Filed under History, Life, Of Interest, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.